Best HBCU Online Colleges 2023

 Salary After Attending: $34,731

 Lower Oxford Township, Pennsylvania, is the location of Lincoln University, a public university that is part of the Philadelphia Metropolitan Area.
-Lincoln University is a historically black college, so it has a long history and a strong commitment to making sure that black Americans get a good education.
 Only 1,664 students are in the undergraduate program, which makes it a pretty small school.
 The percentage of applicants who are accepted at Lincoln University is 90%.
 Most students choose to major in Human Services, Digital Communication, Media/Multimedia, or Health Service Preparatory Studies.
 Lincoln University has a graduation rate of 25%, and its alumni go on to earn a starting salary of $25,600 after graduation.

 Through its Office of Distance Learning, Lincoln University offers online versions of some of its undergraduate degree programs.
 The Business Administration Degree Program, the Criminal Justice Degree Program, and the Nursing Degree Program are all examples of Undergraduate Degree Programs that are Available Online.